caiopacely/wheatherApp/README.md

 The application allows users to search for a location and view current, daily, and hourly weather information with multiple unit options.

-🌤️ Weather App

-A modern and responsive weather application built with React and the Open-Meteo API, designed to deliver accurate weather data with a clean and intuitive user experience.

 ✨ Features